ton-community/ton-docs/docs/v3/guidelines/nodes/running-nodes/archive-node.md

 ### Force archive node not to store blocks

-To force node not to store archive blocks use the value 86400.
-Check [set_node_argument section](/v3/documentation/infra/nodes/mytonctrl/mytonctrl-overview#set_node_argument) for more.
+To force the node not to store archive blocks, use the value `86400`.
+Check the [set_node_argument section](/v3/documentation/infra/nodes/mytonctrl/mytonctrl-overview#set_node_argument) for more details.

 ```bash
 installer set_node_argument --archive-ttl 86400